VolksEEG/VolksEEG/README.md

+For more information on VolksEEG (beyond this readme):
+- Further technial details may be found on [our wiki](https://github.com/VolksEEG/VolksEEG/wiki).
+- The start of a detailed project overview may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)

 *The VolksEEG project will culminate in the creation of an open-source electroencephalogram (EEG) machine, fully-functional for clinical use.
 The device will obtain clearance by the USA FDA, and CE marking